SEB-Core/mongoose-recipes/README.md

 Let's head over to `server.js` and set up your base route (`'/auth'`) and link up your Router file.

-At the top, just below your package imports, you need to import your router from `authRouter.js`:
+At the top, just below your package requires, you need to require your router from `authRouter.js`:

 ```js
 const authRouter = require('./routes/authRouter.js')